 Beny was awarded the Cross of the Order of Merit of the Federal Republic of Germany, Germany’s highest civilian honour.

-Beny holds a bachelor’s degree, a master’s degree, and an honorary doctorate.
-His master’s degree is in voice and conducting.
+Beny held a Bachelor’s degree, a Master’s degree, and an honorary Doctorate.
+His master’s degree was in voice and conducting.

-Beny can cook, ski, play tennis, and ride a horse.
+Beny could cook, ski, play tennis, and ride a horse.

 Beny starred in a movie called “A Coat of Many Colours” that was made for the Museum of Civilization in Ottawa.